 In most cases, road accidents are handled by the negligent driver's insurance company.
 The insurer generally pays for vehicle repairs and pays compensation for any injuries sustained.

-Making a claim to the Motor Insurers' Bureau
+Making a claim through the Motor Insurers' Bureau (MIB)

-The MIB will consider the injuries sustained and the long-term effect they will have on the Claimant's life, including their ability to work, when calculating compensation.Back to top
+When calculating your compensation, the MIB will consider the injuries sustained you have sustained and the long-term effect they will have on your life, including your ability to work and future care costs.

-The MIB is a fund of last resort.
-This means that a Claimant must make reasonable attempts to trace the driver responsible for the accident before they file a claim.
+The MIB is considered a fund of last resort.
+This means that as a claimant, you must make reasonable attempts to trace the driver responsible for the accident before you start a claim.

 - reporting the incident to the police as soon as possible

 - noting the make, model, registration, and colour of the other driver's vehicle

 - noting the extent of any damage to the other vehicle

 - taking the details of any witnesses to the incident